 Cities & Towns

-Despite all the questionable aspects of 2016 Olympics, the games have been a catalyst for several changes for the better in the host city and beyond.
+Despite all the questionable aspects of the 2016 Olympics, the games became a catalyst for several changes for the better in the host city and beyond.
 Many capitalized on the surge of visitors by instituting new cultural attractions, hotels, restaurants, and much more.

 Brazilian People & Culture

 For hundreds of years, Brazilian culture has been in the making for people with very diverse ethnic and cultural heritages.
 A glorious mix of diversity is imprinted in the culture that has resulted in purely Brazilian items, celebrations, and traditions such as the bossa nova, capoeira, and the yellow soccer jersey.

 Strong cultural resilience also sustains, for example, for the people of indigenous origin as well as African-Brazilians, who are reaffirming their sense of identity through their rich culture.